-The velocity model derived from karst modeling and the model derived from horizon driven tomography have been combined to build a velocity model that can be used as input to additional tomography for further improvements.
-Figure 6 shows the velocity model before (Figure 6A) and after (Figure 6B) karst modeling and horizon driven tomography.
-The karst modeling derived a slow velocity karst feature with a vertical size smaller than 400 m.
+The velocity models, which are derived from karst modelling and horizon driven tomography, have been combined to build a velocity model that can be used as input to additional tomography for further improvements.
+Figure 6 shows the velocity model before (Figure 6a) and after (Figure 6b) karst modelling and horizon driven tomography.
+The karst modelling derived a slow velocity karst feature with a vertical size smaller than 400m.
 The karsts are scattered within a narrow depth range.
 Horizon driven tomography derived velocity variations between the top surface and current surface.
-The combined velocity model (Figure 6B) dramatically improves the sub-karst migration in the near offset stacks (Figure 6D).
-The subkarst reflectors are more coherent (Figure 6D) compared to the previous migration near offset stack (Figure 6C).
-This indicates a better initial model has been created as input to the subsequent tomography to further refine the velocity model.
-A benefit from the RTM's ability to handle sharp velocity contrasts is improvement in the continuity of the sub-karst zone (Figure 7), in turn RTM could be a better tool for detail karst velocity model building.
+The combined velocity model (Figure 6b) dramatically improves the sub-karst migration in the near offset stacks (Figure 6d).
+The sub-karst reflectors are more coherent (Figure 6d) compared to the previous migration near offset stack (Figure 6c).
+This indicates a better initial model has been created as input to the subsequent tomography to further fine tune the velocity model.